PCA&D grad Sara Kay moves her fine art to the human form

 They’re more closely related than you might think, says tattoo artist Sara Kay, who notes that her transition from one to the other “was kismet.”

-More than a decade after Sara Karpinski graduated with her BFA in Illustration from PCA&D, she is known as Sara Kay to her huge following for her groundbreaking work creating art on the body.
+More than a decade after Sara Karpinski graduated with her BFA from PCA&D, she is known as Sara Kay to her huge following for her groundbreaking work creating art on the body.
 Through the end of May, she’s a featured artist in Body of Work: Tattoo Culture, an exhibit at the Museum of Pop Culture in Seattle.

 “Even tattooing has evolved, as well as the art culture,” says Kay, who has lived and worked in that city since 2015.
 And her PCA&D studies “set me up for success in moving forward.